Peter Warren (journalist): Biography

 Peter Warren was born in Harlow, Essex.
 Warren went on to work for Computer Talk after being educated at Newport Grammar School and Northumbria University.
-After Computer Talk he went on to write for the Sunday Times, The Guardian, Daily Express, Scotland on Sunday, the Sunday Herald, Mail on Sunday, Daily Mirror, Evening Standard, Sunday Business, Sunday Express and other specialist magazines.
+After Computer Talk he wrote for the Sunday Times, The Guardian, Daily Express, Scotland on Sunday, the Sunday Herald, Mail on Sunday, Daily Mirror, Evening Standard, Sunday Business, Sunday Express and other specialist magazines.
 He has also appeared in documentaries with Channel 4, the BBC and Sky News.
 Warren is a regular commentator on cybercrime issues for Sky News.

-Warren has won many awards in his area.
 In 2006, Warren won the BT IT Security News story of the year prize for his work exposing the practice of discarding computer hard drives containing sensitive business and personal data.
 Then in 2007, Warren won the IT Security News story of the year prize again for work done with Future Intelligence showing that Chinese hackers had broken into the UK Houses of Parliament.
 In 2008 Warren won the BT Enigma Award for services to technology security journalism.

-A campaigning journalist, Warren also wrote the first articles highlighting the potential for the emerging internet to be abused by paedophiles in 1989 and as a result was asked to brief the first UK police force to respond to the danger, the Greater Manchester Police Obscene Publications Squad, on the issues the technology has produced.

-In 2005, with Michael Streeter, Warren wrote the critically acclaimed book, Cyber Alert, which accurately predicted the computer security situation the world is now dealing with.
+In 2005, with Michael Streeter, Warren wrote the book, Cyber Alert.

-Since 2009, Warren has worked on the creation of the Cyber Security Research Institute, an organisation pulling together the UK’s top academic and business experts in the field of computer security with leading journalists in a bid to raise awareness of cybercrime.
+Since 2009, Warren has worked on the creation of the Cyber Security Research Institute, an organisation raising awareness of cybercrime.

-From 2012, Warren has worked as the presenter on the ground breaking PassW0rd radio show on London's ResonanceFM, an hour long monthly programme on the ramifications of technology that he has developed with the veteran radio producer Jane Whyatt.
+From 2012, Warren has been the presenter on the PassW0rd radio show on London's ResonanceFM, an hour-long monthly programme on technology that he developed with the radio producer Jane Whyatt.

-In 2013, Warren once again collaborated with Michael Streeter to write Cyber crime and warfare published by Hodder and Stoughton another critically acclaimed book on cybercrime.
+In 2013, Warren again collaborated with Michael Streeter to write Cyber crime and warfare published by Hodder and Stoughton.

-In 2014, Warren, Streeter and Jane Whyatt produced a report for the European think tank Netopia entitled Can We Make the Digital World Ethical? which was presented to the European Union and subsequently led to an invitation from the French Senate to give a speech to it.
+In 2014, Warren, Streeter and Whyatt produced a report for the European think tank Netopia entitled Can We Make the Digital World Ethical? which was presented to the European Union and subsequently led to an invitation from the French Senate to give a speech to it.